Sammy on a laptop

 Tactics:

-2. SMART objective: Build leadership capacity, annually assess skills needed on the board, and gauge interest of current Councilors, with the goal of improving that assessment between year one and year two.
+3. SMART Objective: Leadership Pipeline Build leadership capacity, regularly assess skills needed on the board, and gauge the interest of current Councilors to improve the assessment of needs between each year.

 Tactics:

-1. Tactic – Identify areas of training that would be helpful for board members (e.g. fundraising, story telling, leading and facilitating meetings, board member 101).
+1. Tactic Identify areas of training that would be helpful for board members (e.g. fundraising, storytelling, leading and facilitating meetings, and board member 101).

-2. Tactic – Create task-based leadership opportunities (e.g. working groups, special advisor).
+2. Tactic – Create task-based leadership opportunities (e.g. working groups and special advisors).

-3. SMART Objective: Communicate effectively as an organization regarding the Alumni Association’s annual business and initiatives of the Board that will in turn strengthen our visibility, with a goal of a 20% annual open rate average on emails from the Alumni Council.
+4. SMART Objective: Communications Communicate effectively as an organization regarding the Alumni Association’s annual business and initiatives of the Board that will in turn strengthen our visibility, with a goal of a 20% annual open rate average on emails from the Alumni Council.

 Tactics: